Temporal Source Recovery for Time-Series Source-Free Unsupervised Domain Adaptation: Methodology

-\paragraph{Objectives} We have two key objectives: 1.
+\paragraph{Objective Loss} We have two key objectives: 1.
 Recovery Diversity Maximization: Maximize the distances between the recovered samples and their original samples; 2.
 Anchor Guidance: Minimize the distances between the recovered samples and the anchor sample.
 However, directly pushing all recovered samples toward the anchor risks collapse, where diversity is lost as all samples converge to a single point.
-To prevent this, we introduce an additional objective that maximizes the distances between any two recovered samples, ensuring variations among them.
-To achieve these objectives, the InfoNCE loss for contrastive learning is adopted \citep{eldele2021time}, which pulls the recovered samples toward the anchor while pushing them apart from each other and their original forms.
-Particularly, given recovered source-like samples $\mathbi{X}_{Sl}^i$, original target samples $\mathbi{X}_T^i$, and the anchor $\bar{\mathbi{X}}_A$, the anchor-based recovery diversity maximization loss is defined as Eq. (\ref{eq:ARDM}), where $B$ is batch size, $\mathcal{S}(\mathbi{i},\mathbi{j}) = \exp\left( m(\mathbi{i}, \mathbi{j}) / \tau \right)$, with $m(\mathbi{i}, \mathbi{j}) = \mathcal{F}_{\theta}(\mathbi{i})(\mathcal{F}_{\theta}(\mathbi{j}))^T$ measuring the difference of samples.
+To prevent this, we introduce an additional objective: 3.
+Anchor Guidance Auxiliary: Maximize the distances between any two recovered samples, ensuring variations among them.
+To achieve these three objectives simultaneously, the InfoNCE loss for contrastive learning is adopted \cite{eldele2021time}, which pulls the recovered samples toward the anchor while pushing them apart from each other and their original forms.
+Particularly, given recovered source-like samples $\mathbi{X}_{Sl}^i$, original target samples $\mathbi{X}_T^i$, and the anchor $\bar{\mathbi{X}}_A$, the anchor-based recovery diversity maximization loss is defined as Eq. (\ref{eq:ARDM}), where $B$ is batch size.